fepatrifork/jupyterAuth/README.md

-# OSOauth2
+# jupyterAuth

-A module for authenticate in OpenSearch using Python Jupyter Notebook
+A plugin module for authenticate in different scopes using Python Jupyter Notebook as base and a given IDP